Tianyi-Billy-Ma/AdT/README.md

 ```

 ## Dataset
 We adopt seven benchmark hypergraph datasets.
-The data statictics are listed in Table I.
+The data statistics are listed in Table I.

 <div align="center">